AkiraNetwork/VirtualStorageLibrary/README.md

 ## Technology Stack

 ### Overview
 `VirtualStorageLibrary` is developed on the .NET 8 platform using the C# language.
+This library **is not a file system**.
+It operates entirely in-memory and provides a flexible foundation for managing hierarchical data structures.

 ### Programming Language
 - **C#**: The primary language used in this project.
 C# version 12 is utilized.